dorahermes/Paper_Hermes_2019_eLife/README.md

 Move this directory to /root/directory/of/Paper_Hermes_2019_eLife/.
 The data can also be downloaded by running the code ```gammaModelDownloadData.m``` in /root/directory/of/Paper_Hermes_2019_eLife/.

+Note on _events.tsv: in subject 3, we later found that there was a 73 ms additional delay in the connection between the stimulus onset and the moment the code arrived on the computer.
+Subtracting 73 ms from the stimulus onset will fix this error.

 ## Software dependencies
 ### Make sure that the following toolboxes are downloaded and in the path:
 1. MATLAB utility functions written by Kendrick Kay (https://github.com/kendrickkay/knkutils)